BelkacemMez/Premier-projet-groupe2/README.md

 ## Usage

+1. Run npm install in order to install dependancies
 1. Open a terminal , go to the project directory and run "npm start"
 2. Open  http://localhost:3000 to view the page to your browser

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+For further informations : read contribute.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)